MicrosoftDocs/sdk-api/sdk-api-src/content/strmif/nf-strmif-ivmrmixercontrol-setoutputrect.md

 ### -param pRect [in]

-Pointer to a <a href="https://docs.microsoft.com/previous-versions/windows/desktop/api/strmif/ns-strmif-normalizedrect">NORMALIZEDRECT</a> structure that specifies the position of the rectangle with composition space.
+Pointer to a [NORMALIZEDRECT](https://docs.microsoft.com/windows/desktop/api/strmif/ns-strmif-normalizedrect) structure that specifies the position of the rectangle with composition space.

 ## -returns